knulli-cfw/knulli.org/docs/guides/dual-sd-card-migration.md

 KNULLI runs fine as a single SD card CFW.
 However, some KNULLI-supported devices have more than one SD card slot which gives you the opportunity to run KNULLI in a dual-SD-card setup.

+!!! warning "This guide is not applicable if you already run a dual SD card setup"

+    This guide was written specifically for migrating from a single SD card setup to a dual SD card setup.

 ## Advantages

 It is not technically required to run KNULLI in a dual-SD-card setup.
 However, using two dedicated SD cards for your KNULLI device brings a couple of advantages: